thomasf7/publish-next-function/README.md

 If true, the event type *must* be `pull_request`.
 Any other value will cause the action to fail.

+If true, the `github_token` input must be set with the `GITHUB_TOKEN` to get the test deployment environment details in a PR comment.

+### `github_token`

+(Optional) Github token value that will allow the action to comment the PR test environment details as a comment in the PR.

+If set, this token value will be used to call the Git client to create a comment in the PR after the deployment with the latest PR changes is complete.
+This has to be set with `${{ secrets.GITHUB_TOKEN }}`

 ## Example usage

 ### CI Workflow usage